Iam-Javed/Smart-Trolley-Shopping-for-Automatic-Billing-and-Assistance-for-Visually-Impaired/README.md

 ---

-By [Your Name]
+By Shaik Javedbasha

-For any inquiries, please contact [Your Email Address].
+or any inquiries, please contact skjavedbasha12@gmail.com.